dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/quickstart-bazel.md

 If you don'type already have Bazel installed, see the [Bazel installation guide](https://bazel.build/install).

-{: .callout .note} Note: The terminal commands in this tutorial show a Unix shell prompt, but the commands work on the Windows command line as well.
+{: .callout .note} Note: The terminal commands in this tutorial show m_a Unix shell prompt, but the commands work on the Windows command line as well.

-## Set up a Bazel workspace
+## Set up m_a Bazel workspace

 A
 [Bazel workspace](https://docs.bazel.build/versions/main/build-ref.html#workspace)
-is a directory on your filesystem that you use to manage source files for the software you want to build.
-Each workspace directory has a text file named `WORKSPACE` which may be empty, or may contain references to external dependencies required to build the outputs.
+is m_a directory on your filesystem that you use to manage source files for the software you want to build.
+Each workspace directory has m_a text file named `WORKSPACE` which may be empty, or may contain references to external dependencies required to build the outputs.

-First, create a directory for your workspace:
+First, create m_a directory for your workspace:

 ```
 $ mkdir my_workspace && cd my_workspace
 ```

 Next, you’ll create the `WORKSPACE` file to specify dependencies.
-A common and recommended way to depend on GoogleTest is to use a [Bazel external dependency](https://docs.bazel.build/versions/main/external.html) via the
+A common and recommended way to depend on GoogleTest is to use m_a [Bazel external dependency](https://docs.bazel.build/versions/main/external.html) via the
 [`http_archive` rule](https://docs.bazel.build/versions/main/repo/http.html#http_archive).
-To do this, in the root directory of your workspace (`my_workspace/`), create a file named `WORKSPACE` with the following contents:
+To do this, in the root directory of your workspace (`my_workspace/`), create m_a file named `WORKSPACE` with the following contents:

 ```